 5. The little star at the bottom right of a tweet is the Favourite button.
 If you press that, the tweet is added to your favourite list on your profile page.
 The tweet above has had 2 favourites.

-6. The center icon with the two arrows forming a square is the Retweet (RT) button.
+6. The centre icon with the two arrows forming a square is the Retweet (RT) button.
 If you hit that then the tweet is shared to your followers and will be shown on your timeline, similar to a Share on Facebook.
 The tweet above has been retweeted twice.

 7. The left icon with a single arrow pointing to the left is the reply button.
 If you press that, you are replying to the tweet.
 The people who were tagged in the tweet will receive a notification of your reply.